< /> < /> < /> < />

 As motivation is a finite resource, building habits is important to create healthy routines that no longer rely on effort, because they have become repeated behaviours that you carry out without needing to think about it.

-These kinds of unconscious decisions could include buckling yourself into your car seat without thinking, or minor adjustments like training yourself to drink water more frequently because you keep bottled water, not sugary soda, in the fridge.
+These kinds of unconscious decisions could include buckling yourself into your car seat without thinking, or minor adjustments like training yourself to drink water more frequently because you keep bottled water, not soft drink, in the fridge.

 How much of our behaviour is a habit?